kram-capital/alba-docs-internal/configuration.md

 ![](/assets/img/alba-docs-internal-1-init.png)

 Starting
-:   Set the date the algorithm should begin
+:   Set the date and time that the algorithm should begin

 ===